 Enter information about confirmed cases during the outbreak regarding their age and immunization status.
 This information should be only for the diseases causing the outbreak and the related immunization status (for example, not rubella lab-confirmed cases during a measles outbreak or rubella immunization status of measles cases).
 The totals for rows and columns will be automatically calculated.

-Description of outbreak - Indicate the main epidemiological findings: any specificity regarding characteristics of affected institutions and communities, special populations, professional exposure, immunization status, age of cases, dominating diagnoses for hospitalization, high number of cases with sever form of disease or other epidemiologically important findings.
+Description of outbreak - Indicate the main epidemiological findings: any specificity regarding characteristics of affected institutions and communities, special populations, professional exposure, immunization status, age of cases, dominating diagnoses for hospitalization, high number of cases with severe form of disease or other epidemiologically important findings.

 Measures taken to prevent/control further spread of outbreak - Indicate the main measures taken to prevent/control further spread of the outbreak, the outbreak response measures (e.g., school immunization).
 If it is possible, in the final closing outbreak report form indicate the risk management measures and long-term measures that are based on the lessons learned during this outbreak.